Swasth-Apps/healthcoach-help/src/pages/client/topics/notifications.md

 ---
 ![Notifications](/img/notifications-i.png "Notifications")

-Notifications give a little reminder of all the activities happening in the application.
+Notifications give little reminders of ongoing and upcoming activities in the app.

-Whether you sent a request to join the program and the request was approved, or some session is approaching; notifications cover all the information.
+Whether it's your 'Join Program' request that got approved, or some session that's about to come; notifications deliver every valuable update.

-To view notifications, click on the top left icon present on the dashboard screen.
+To view notifications, click on the top left bell icon present on the dashboard screen.